allentown521/saladict-desktop-docs/vitepress/en/docs/wayland.md

 ## The translation window follows the mouse position

-Due to the current inability of 沙拉翻译 to obtain correct mouse coordinates under Wayland, its internal implementation cannot work.
+Due to the current inability of Saladict to obtain correct mouse coordinates under Wayland, its internal implementation cannot work.
 For certain desktop environments/window managers, window rules can be set to achieve window following mouse position.
 Here we take Hyprland as an example:

 ```ini
 windowrulev2 = float, class:(pot), title:(Translator|OCR|PopClip|Screenshot Translate) # Translation window floating